jeffreyevans/spatialEco/README.md

           trig.rtans - The trigonometric Stage (1978) slope * cos(aspect) or slope * sin(aspect)

           vrm - Implementation of the Sappington et al., (2007) vector ruggedness measure

+          winsorize - Removes extreme outliers using a winsorization transformation

           wt.centroid - Creates centroid of [x,y] coordinates, of a random field, based on a weights field in a point sample.